Combustible Dust Risk Assessment and Training

 Combustible dust is any fine material that, when mixed with air and in the right concentration, has the ability to catch fire and explode.
 Many materials are combustible, including grains, flour, sugar cornstarch, wood and metals.
 Even materials that do not burn in larger pieces (such as aluminum or iron), given the proper conditions, can ignite.

-New changes to the B.C. regulations for combustible dust are now in public consultation.
-In addition, National Fire Protection Association (NFPA) standards and codes are widely referenced as well in North America to protect against fire and explosion risks.
-NFPA standards, along with provincial and federal regulations, are considered during a combustible dust hazard assessment.
+National Fire Protection Association (NFPA) standards and codes are widely referenced as well in North America to protect against fire and explosion risks.
+All relevant standards are considered during a combustion risk assessment.

 Who is this for?